Editorial calendars, also known as content calendars, are one of those marketing tools many businesses know they should look into, but never do.

 |Best for: Companies with large editorial needs and a big budget.

-So now that you have chosen the right calendar for your business—whichever it may be—there are a couple of steps you should take in order to make the most of your calendar.
+So now that you’ve chosen the right calendar for your business—whichever it may be—there are a couple of steps you should take in order to make the most of your calendar.

-Sure, you could just start using it – but you’ll be missing out on the opportunity to develop a better understanding of what your content needs are.
-With this better understanding, you will have the knowledge of how to more effectively engages your audience, and in turn,
+Sure, you could just start using it—but you’ll miss out on the opportunity to develop a better understanding of what your content needs are.

 Before you begin creating any content for your editorial calendar—you should know who your customer is.
 After all, how will you know what topics to write about and what tone and angle to take if your content doesn’t take into account the very people you’re trying to target?